DeyJordan/VueTodo/README.md

 We think the number of hours to learn both, nodeJs and VueJs, are not exactly what we need to do something as we have been asked to do.

-We found difficulties finding and installing third-part middlewares to arrive to do what was asking.
+We found difficulties finding and installing third-part middlewares to arrive to do what was asked.
 Also, we had some difficulties trying to make it work both parts together.

 Anyway, we did it and it works !